ehagen/Scriptbook/docs/Getting Started/Scriptbook Parameters & Variables.md

 # Scriptbook Parameters and Variables

-The default way of using parameters and variables in Scriptbook is the PowerShell way
+The default way of using parameters and variables in Scriptbook is the PowerShell way with param blocks and local, script and global scopes.

 ## Parameters

-In Scriptbook file you pass parameters to Workflow via Param block
+In Scriptbook file you pass parameters to Workflow via Param block of script file

 ```powershell
 param(